ReactCat/Python-Excel-Openpyxl/README.md

 Cell data comes in as a python tuple object
 A for loop is used to get the cell values from the tuple object The values are then appended to a new python list object.
+Python max, min, len, sum functions are used to perform mathematical operations on the list The new values are exported or added to the worksheet